 If the issue goes away, then it may mean your other user profile is corrupted.

 You can try the following in case of a corrupted user profile:

-Did any of the above solutions fix Windows 10 fails c1900101-4000d error on your computer?
+Did any of the above solutions fix the Windows 10 fails c1900101-4000d error on your PC?
 Share with us in the comments section below.

 Check out our Windows 10 Hub for the latest news and updates from our trustworthy tech experts.

 Take a look at our Fix section for complete guides on troubleshooting tech issues.